xxz619/blog/_posts/2020-08-11-how_to_setup_a_jekyll_website.md

     - `404.html`
     - `about.md`: This is our about page for our website.
     - `Gemfile`: This file specifies various gem dependencies for your website.
-    - `Gemfile.lock`: This file is created after you run `bundle install` if you make a change to a Gemfile.
+    - `Gemfile.lock`: This file is created after you run `bundle install` if you make a change to the Gemfile.
     - `index.md`

 ## Creating our local and remote repositories